P

 Maintenance and Grooming

 Pitadors need a moderate amount of grooming.
-Brushing the coat of this dog on a daily basis keeps it shiny and detangled.
-The color of their coat depends upon their parents.
+Brushing the coat of this dog daily keeps it shiny and detangled.
+The color of their coat depends on their parents.
 However, brown is a common color.

 These dogs also shed too much, so sometimes you would need to use a vacuum cleaner to clean up after them.
 Whenever needed, you can give your dog a bath using dog shampoo.
 After that, you would need to wipe his ears clean and dry.
 The ears need to be cleaned once a week to check for any kind of ear infections.